Masterclass: fiction (a one-term intensive workshop)

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs.
 Writers will be expected to submit manuscripts in advance of class.
-You are welcome to bring a laptop or tablet if it will help you.

 When I've finished, what course can I do next?